Trader Reputation & Faction Alignment

 Where to See It In-Game

-Open the Ship screen, tap the Factions tab.
-Scroll to the Trader Reputation section.
+Open the Ship screen, tap the Stats tab, and tap the Reputation card to expand it.
 You’ll see your current score (e.g. “22/100”) and a progress bar.
 The label below the bar tells you your current status:

 - “Good standing — discount at ports” (rep >= 50)